midatm1234/Prithvi-UNet-stocahstic/examples/eccc_downscaling/README.md

 These notebooks demonstrate how to use the **Prithvi Weather Foundation Model** for a downscaling task on Canada’s operational Numerical Weather Prediction (NWP) systems.
 Specifically, the goal is to downscale forecasts from the **Global Deterministic Prediction System (GDPS)**—which provides 10-day forecasts at ~15 km resolution—to the **High-Resolution Deterministic Prediction System (HRDPS)**, which produces 48-hour forecasts at ~2.5 km resolution.

+> **GPU requirements:** By default the notebooks load `config_UNET_small.yaml`, a ~3 GB checkpoint that fits on a single 24 GB GPU.
+The full `config_UNET.yaml` checkpoint is ~17 GB and was trained with 4×24 GB GPUs; switching to it requires comparable resources.

 For more information about the dataset, see our preliminary work using GANs: [arxiv.org/pdf/2412.06958](https://arxiv.org/pdf/2412.06958)

 The notebooks walk through the full pipeline using a single GDPS-HRDPS data pair, covering preprocessing, training, and inference.
 We also provide links to the full dataset and configuration files so you can run your own experiments.